NicerHugs/basicRouter/README.md

 }
 ```

+This syntax may look a little funny, mostly because the keys, or property names, within the `routes` object are strings.
+Turns out you can always make your objects like this, and it allows you to avoid name conflicts such as having an empty string as a key, or including the backslash symbol, things that would ordinarily be illegal but make matching hash names much easier.
+And why are we mapping the hash strings to other strings?
+Great question.
+Read on:

 ### <a name="map-routes">Map routes to behaviors
 How your router handles state change management will depend on the rest of your application architecture.
-A flux based app would probably send word to the dispatcher that an important event has occurred.
-An Ember app has `Route` objects which are mapped (internally) to hash locations and handle logic and template rendering for a given state.
-Since our app is very basic, we'll re-create the Backbone model, which is to map each route to a function directly in the router.
-Add the following to the router object:
+A flux based app would probably send word to the dispatcher that a route change event has occurred.
+An Ember app has a `Route` class which maps (internally) to hash locations and handles logic and template rendering for a given state.
+We are emulating the Backbone version of routing, where each route in our routes hash maps to a function directly in the router.
+Add the following functions to the router object:

 ```
 home: function() {
   document.body.style.backgroundColor = 'snow';
 },
 red: function() {
-  document.body.style.backgroundColor = 'crimson';
+  document.body.style.backgroundColor = 'red';
 },
 blue: function() {
-  document.body.style.backgroundColor = 'dodgerblue';
+  document.body.style.backgroundColor = 'blue';
 },
 pink: function() {
-  document.body.style.backgroundColor = 'hotpink';
+  document.body.style.backgroundColor = 'pink';
 }

 ```

 and update the `_handleRoute` function as follows:
 ```
 _handleRoute: function() {
   var cleanHash = this._stripHash(window.location.hash);